 The number of loans you have and their amounts can also affect the score.
 Hire-purchase agreements and car loans, for example, will negatively affect credit scoring.

 If you’d like more information on credit records and credit scores, we recommend the sorted.org information page.
-It details how to can check your credit report and manage any issues.
+It details how you can check your credit report and manage any issues.

 Cleaning past issues takes effort, and a decline can feel unfair.
 Mortgages involve large sums and real risk for you and the lender.